 Master Bathroom Refresh – Bohemiam Meets Farmhouse

 Master bathroom refresh for a newly single gal, how I’m making myself my own luxury retreat on the second floor of my home.
 If you’ve ever checked out any of my Inspiration Boards then you know I am in love with the natural look and textures of bohemian interior design.
-With both my master bedroom, and now my bathroom, my challenge was: how could I give myself the bohemian look while still staying true to
+With both my master bedroom, and now my bathroom, my challenge was: how could I give myself the bohemian look while still staying true to my 100 year old farmhouse?

 I’ve found now that I’m alone here I am much more spontaneous and daring when it comes to my home and my decor.
 I’m not quite calling it “flying-by-the-seat-of-my-pants” but I am most certainly following my heart without question.